 Have you ever thought about how much technology has changed the way we connect with others?
 Today, building relationships, finding love, and making new friends has become easier than ever, all through the power of the internet.
 But with all these new relationships, have you ever considered the dangers?

 What if the individual you are reaching out to isn't as they portray themselves?
-Behind the hope of love and friendship, there can exist trickery, and then there are what we have come to refer to as "romance scams."
+Behind the hope of love and friendship,there can exist deception, then there are what we have come to refer to as "romance scams."

 Romance scams are more prevalent than you realize, and many unsuspecting people fall victim to them.
 The emotional and financial devastation can be too much, and you may end up feeling cheated and exposed.